 Workers’ Compensation Attorney Northeast Philadelphia

 The Pennsylvania Workers’ Compensation act is designed to compensate injured workers for time missed due to an injury which occurred on the job.
 The Act also provides for any injury-related medical expenses.
-The amount of compensation an injured worker receives is based on his or her salary and, rarely, the severity of the injury.
-Of course, someone who is severely injured will end up receiving more in compensation than someone who is not badly injured because the severely injured worker will be out of work longer than a worker who has not been severely injured.
-If a worker has suffered a catastrophic injury, such as the loss of an eye or a limb, that is known as a "specific loss," and the Workers’ Compensation Act sets forth specific dollar amounts for each specific loss.
+The amount of compensation an injured worker receives is based on his or her salary and, more rarely, the severity of the injury.
+Of course, someone who is severely injured will wind up receiving more in compensation than someone who is not badly injured, because the severely injured worker will be out of work longer than a worker who has not been severely injured.
+If a worker has suffered a catastrophic injury, such as the loss of an eye or a limb, which collectively are known as "specific losses," the Workers’ Compensation Act sets forth specific dollar amounts for each specific loss.

 Northeast Philadelphia Workers' Compensation Attorney Free Consultation

 Proving that a worker has a compensable claim can be difficult, and often requires medical evidence.
 Sometimes the injury is obvious, and the employer will accept the injury, but this is not always the case.
-In order to prove a contested case, a doctor must testify to a reasonable degree of medical certainty that the work injury has resulted in a disability and that the work-related disability is preventing the worker from going back to his or her job.
-Employers and insurance companies hire lawyers and doctors who are experts in work injuries, and it is important that an injured worker has an attorney who knows what evidence is required to win a Workers’ Compensation case.
+In order to prove a contested case, a doctor must testify with a reasonable degree of medical certainty that the work injury has resulted in a disability, and that the work-related disability is preventing the worker from going back to his or her job.
+Employers and insurance companies hire attorneys and doctors who are experts in work injuries, and it is important that an injured worker has a lawyer who knows what evidence is required to win a Workers’ Compensation case.
 The attorneys at The Law Offices of Greg Prosmushkin, P.C. have experience in winning cases and negotiating fair settlements for their clients.
-It is important that an injured worker hire a competent and experienced attorney because Workers’ Compensation law is complicated, and if an injured worker goes against an employer and insurance company who have retained lawyers trained in defending Workers’ Compensation cases, it is unlikely that the injured worker will prevail without representation.
+It is important that an injured worker hire a competent and experienced attorney because Workers’ Compensation law is a complicated area, and if an injured worker goes against an employer and insurance company who have retained lawyers trained in defending Workers’ Compensation cases, it is unlikely that the injured worker will prevail without representation.

 Attorney in Northeast Philadelphia for Workers' Compensation